AI Supply Chain Attacks: The Supply Chain Is the Surface

 TL;DR

-• The chain: Trivy (security scanner) compromised March 19 via GitHub Actions tag hijacking.
-LiteLLM (AI proxy) compromised March 24 via PyPI token stolen from a Trivy-infected CI environment.
+- The chain: TeamPCP compromised Trivy (security scanner) March 19 via GitHub Actions tag hijacking, then compromised LiteLLM (AI proxy) March 24 using a PyPI token stolen from a Trivy-infected CI environment.
 46,996 downloads in 46 minutes.4

-• The structural lesson: Each link in the chain operated within its authorized scope.
-The composition of authorized operations produced unauthorized behavior.
-This is the same composition gap that enables silent egress at the agent level and Clinejection at the CI/CD level.
+- The structural lesson: Each link in the chain operated within its granted scope.
+Composing those authorized operations produced unauthorized behavior.
+The pattern mirrors the composition gap that enables silent egress at the agent level and Clinejection at the CI/CD level.
 Supply chain attacks are composition attacks.

 A Security Scanner Walks Into Your Build Pipeline

 The attack started with a misconfiguration in Trivy’s GitHub Actions environment in late February 2026.
 An attacker exploited a vulnerable pull_request_target workflow to exfiltrate Aqua Security’s aqua-bot personal access token.
-Aqua rotated some credentials on March 1, but the rotation was incomplete.
+Aqua rotated some credentials on March 1, but missed others.
 TeamPCP retained valid tokens.1

 The payload was a credential stealer that dumped Runner.Worker process memory, harvested SSH keys, cloud credentials, Kubernetes secrets, Docker configs, Git credentials, and .env files.
-Data was encrypted with AES-256 and a 4096-bit RSA key, then exfiltrated to attacker-controlled servers.
+It encrypted the haul with AES-256 and a 4096-bit RSA key, then exfiltrated the archive to attacker-controlled servers.
 The malicious code ran alongside legitimate Trivy functionality.
 Scans succeeded.
-Vulnerabilities were reported.
+The scanner still reported vulnerabilities.
 The stealer ran in the background.7

 The irony is structural: the most security-conscious organizations were the most exposed.
 If you ran Trivy in CI because you care about vulnerability scanning, your build pipeline was the one harvesting credentials.